Analytics is one of the best tools you could be using right now to learn more about your customers.

 What content do they prefer?

 On the subject of content, you can use social analytics to work out what sort of content performs best for each of your various profiles.
 Do your FB followers prefer video, images or links?
-What sort of content (and hashtags) work best for you on instagram?
+What sort of content (and hashtags) work best for you on Instagram?

 In the same vein, the ability to find your most visited pages on your site means you can identify which blog posts are performing best.
-Take a look through these and see if you can work out an overarching theme or style you can latch on to to ensure popularity of future pieces.
+Take a look through these and see if you can work out an overarching theme or style you can latch on to ensure the popularity of future pieces.